ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

     1.1.1 [31.133.160.18.631, Wi-Fi, TCP]
 ~~~~~~~~~~

-Applications can influence which derived Endpoint Identifers are allowed and preferred via Selection Properties set on the Preconnection.
+Applications can influence which derived Endpoints are allowed and preferred via Selection Properties set on the Preconnection.
 For example, setting a preference for `useTemporaryLocalAddress` would prefer the use of IPv6 over IPv4, and requiring `useTemporaryLocalAddress` would eliminate IPv4 options, since IPv4 does not support temporary addresses.

 #### Network Paths